gmalen/academic-kickstart/content/authors/admin/_index.md

 In addition to my teaching and research, I run Union's incredibly fun Putnam team and am the Faculty Advisor for the Women's Soccer team.
 I also regularly supervize student research projects and independent studies in both pure and applied topics.

-My other interests include: short stories; theatre and performing arts; chess and old school card games; making a great defensive play in pickup basketball and immediately getting my shot blocked on the other end of the court; playing soccer until my ankles spontaneously combust; and hiking.
+My other interests include: short stories; theatre and performing arts; chess and old school card games; making a great defensive play in pickup basketball and immediately getting my shot blocked on the other end of the court; and playing soccer until my ankles spontaneously combust.